bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^8^ They remembered his words, ^9^ returned from the tomb, and told all these things to the eleven and to all the rest. ^10^ Now they were Mary Magdalene, Joanna, and Mary the mother of James.
 The other women with them told these things to the apostles. ^11^ These words seemed to them to be nonsense, and they didn’t believe them. ^12^ But Peter got up and ran to the tomb.
 Stooping and looking in, he saw the strips of linen lying by themselves, and he departed to his home, wondering what had happened.

-^13^ Behold, two of them were going that very day to a village named Emmaus, which was sixty stadia^^ from Jerusalem. ^14^ They talked with each other about all of these things which had happened. ^15^ While they talked and questioned together, Jesus himself came near, and went with them. ^16^ But their eyes were kept from recognising him. ^17^ He said to them, “What are you talking about as you walk, and are sad?”
+^13^ Behold, two of them were going that very day to a village named Emmaus, which was sixty stadia^a^ from Jerusalem. ^14^ They talked with each other about all of these things which had happened. ^15^ While they talked and questioned together, Jesus himself came near, and went with them. ^16^ But their eyes were kept from recognising him. ^17^ He said to them, “What are you talking about as you walk, and are sad?”
-^[24:13 60 stadia = about 11 kilometres or about 7 miles. ]
+^a^[**24:13** 60 stadia = about 11 kilometres or about 7 miles. ]

 ^18^ One of them, named Cleopas, answered him, “Are you the only stranger in Jerusalem who doesn’t know the things which have happened there in these days?”